-Applicants should follow the instructions of the School of Graduate Studies online application website apply.sgs.utoronto.ca; they should also arrange for two supporting letters to be sent to the Graduate Coordinator of the Department, preferably on forms available from the Department.
+Applicants should follow the instructions of the School of Graduate Studies online application website apply.sgs.utoronto.ca.
+Two supporting letters are required that should be sent to the Graduate Coordinator.

 One-Year Program

 Field of German Literature, Culture and Theory